apache/fluo/README.md

 Building Accismus
 -----------------

-After building Accumulo with CAS, you can build Accismus with the following steps.
+Using Maven, you can build Accismus with the following steps.

 ```
 git clone https://github.com/keith-turner/Accismus.git